Legion Phone Duel 2 vs ROG Phone 5 vs Black Shark 4: Which one is for you?

 Mobile gamers looking to upgrade their gear might have a hard time picking a new device as there are new gaming smartphones in the market, namely, the ASUS ROG Phone 5, Lenovo Legion Phone Duel 2, and the Black Shark 4.
 We initially had our ROG Phone 5 vs. Black Shark 4 spec comparison, which was then followed by the Lenovo Legion Phone Duel 2 vs. ASUS ROG Phone 5, but now we are pinning the three against each other.
-Now let’s see which device looks better on paper in the specs comparison below.
+Now let’s see which smartphone is the one for you!

 |Lenovo Legion Phone Duel 2||ASUS ROG Phone 5||Black Shark 4|